As parents we want to help our kids grow authentic and personal faith.

-Five minutes of time spent talking about God is better than zero.
+Five minutes spent talking about God is better than zero.
 It’s a simple concept, but we often miss it.
-I used to aim for 20-30 minutes of devoted time only to fall flat every single time.
+I used to aim for 20-30 minutes of devoted time, only to fall flat every single time.
 Week after week I would try again and find that it just wouldn’t happen.
-Now, we simply take whatever time we can and it’s much more consistent.
+Now, we simply take whatever time we can, and it’s much more consistent.

 I love keeping a family prayer journal so we can always remember what God has done for us.
 It’s a blessing to look back on all of those answered prayers!